 The student body in the plays a vital role in fostering a productive learning atmosphere.
 The “typical” Clarion music student may be described as being “talented,” “friendly,” “outgoing,” and “helpful.”
 The diversity exhibited by our student body and faculty further works to foster tolerance, patience, understanding, and appreciation for varied viewpoints.

-All music curricula are fully accredited by the National Association of Schools of Music (NASM).
-Having NASM accreditation insures that our music programs meet the same standards met by music programs at larger colleges and universities.
 Students studying music at Clarion can feel confident that they will receive a top-quality music education.
 The Music Education program also is fully accredited by the Pennsylvania Department of Education (PDE) and the National Council for Accreditation of Teacher Education (NCATE).

 Beyond course work, students have numerous opportunities to further their professional development.
 Workshops, clinics, conferences, and teaching opportunities abound as students expand their learning to outside the classroom.
 Student music organizations, such as MENC, Kappa Kappa Psi, Tau Beta Sigma, Phi Mu Alpha, Sigma Alpha Iota, also help students to gain valuable leadership experience.